 "I love neck work, and this class took things to the next level." - Heather Finch

 “This class has vastly improved my knowledge, approach, and technique.
 I am looking forward to immediately applying all this in my practice.” -Jessica Roberts

 Instructor: Brian Utting

 CE hours: 8

-Tuition: $170 if registered by November 30th, $190 thereafter.
-Save $45 if you register for both this class and Assessment and Treatment of Neck Ligaments on Sunday, December 9th.
-Reviewers are also eligible for a reduced price; see registration link below for details.
+Tuition: $170 if registered by November 29th; $190 thereafter.
+Save $45 if you register for both this class and Assessment and Tx of the Neck Ligaments December 8th, 2019.
+Reviewers of this class are also eligible for a reduced price; see registration link below for details.